inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

    :width: 100%

-Nodes are of the type :ned:`AodvRouter`, and are placed randomly on the playground.
+Nodes are of the type :ned:`AodvRouter`, and are placed randomly on the scene.
 The communication range of the nodes is chosen so that the network is connected, but nodes can typically only communicate by using multi-hop paths.
 The nodes will also randomly roam within predefined borders.
 The routing protocol is AODV.
 During the simulation, the